-What came first: the perfectionist or the dancer?
-With body ideals at the forefront of the industry, dancers are especially vulnerable to perfectionistic behaviors surrounding both food and body.
-High expectations and striving to perfect the imperfect creates an environment prone to obsessive tendencies and comparative behaviors.
-And while this seemingly harmless trait can be motivating, those who strive for the unattainable often feel inferior and therefore, limited.
+With many [unattainable] food and body ideals at the forefront of the industry, dancers are especially vulnerable to perfectionistic behaviors that can limit performance potential.
+High expectations and striving to perfect the imperfect create an environment prone to obsessions and comparisons.
+Perfectionism and an all-or-nothing mindset can be a formidable opponent for dancers, but it’s not insurmountable.

 - The harder I work, the better I will do.